Maharashtra State Electricity Distribution Company Limited: Infrastructure

 MSEDCL operates one of India's largest power distribution networks, ensuring electricity supply across urban and rural Maharashtra.
 The system comprises 4,313 substations, 28,703 outgoing feeders, and over 9.68 lakh distribution transformers, supported by 7,889 power transformers.
 The extensive transmission network includes 448,135 circuit kilometres of high-tension (HT) lines and 717,448 circuit kilometres of low-tension (LT) lines (as of April 2024).
 MSEDCL serves a massive consumer base of 3.16 crore consumers (31.6 million LT and 25,579 HT consumers) spread across 44,778 villages and 534 towns.
 The utility efficiently managed a maximum demand of 26,495 MW on 18 March 2025, reflecting its robust infrastructure and operational capability.
 The agricultural sector is a major focus, with 8,714 agricultural feeders, ensuring reliable power supply to the farming community.

 Human resource development

-MSEDCL has a workforce of about 55,000 people and serving more than 3.5 crore consumers across Maharashtra.
-The workforce comprises engineers, technical staff, officers, and support personnel, who operate a vast network of offices and electrical infrastructure to ensure reliable power distribution.
-MSEDCL employees are recognized for maintaining operations, improving consumer services, and leading impactful initiatives such as award-winning electrical safety campaigns, reflecting a strong commitment to public service and innovation.
+MSEDCL employs approximately 55,000 personnel and supplies electricity to over 3.5 crore consumers in Maharashtra.
+The workforce includes engineers, technical staff, and administrative officers involved in electricity distribution and infrastructure operations.
+The organization also conducts public safety programs.